 In 2016, Sara was named a Stephen H. Weiss Junior Fellow, Cornell's highest teaching award for a recently tenured faculty member.
-She is currently an Engaged Faculty Fellow, collaborating with Civic Ensemble theater company and a Cornell climatologist to create a Living Newspaper based on story circles and interviews with members of the local community that explores the human impact of global warming on the Finger Lakes region.
-Sara appears in performance artist Leeny Sack's newest piece, Therapy as Performance, and is sponsoring the Frank T. Rhodes Professor residency of Rhodessa Jones, founder and director of the Medea Project: Theatre for Incarcerated Women.
+She has been a Mellon Foundation Fellow and an Engaged Faculty Fellow, creating public works, including community-based plays about climate change and political protests on national holidays.
+Sara appeared in performance artist Leeny Sack's newest piece, Therapy as Performance, and is sponsoring the Frank T. Rhodes Professor residency of Rhodessa Jones, founder and director of the Medea Project: Theatre for Incarcerated Women.
 Active in a number of local and national organizations, Sara has served on the Cornell Humanities Council, the Board of Directors of the Arch and Bruce Brown Foundation and the Cherry Arts Space.
 In previous years, Sara has served on the Executive Board of the Center for Lesbian and Gay Studies (CLAGS), as President of the Women and Theatre Program (WTP), as Secretary of the Association for Theatre in Higher Education (ATHE), and as the Drama Division Delegate of the Modern Language Association (MLA).

 - Africana Studies and Research Center